 The role of the tutor includes the following duties:

 3. Guidance with respect to progressing through the curriculum and the learning process (study methods, available resources).

 Communication with students is conducted through the following channels:

 4. At the tutor’s request (at least once a year)

-This meeting takes place individually with the students, usually during the first year of the programme.
+This meeting takes place individually with the students, usually during the first year of the program.
 In the tutorial, the tutor and students discuss the personality and competences test (BIP) taken at the start of the course.
 During the first meeting, a tracking sheet is drafted including the following information:

 3. Reasons for choosing this qualification and this institution in particular.
 Level of effort required for progressing smoothly through the curriculum, establishing the system by which students will plan their studies and objectives.

 There is a follow-up tutorial once a year.
 However, students may request extra sessions.

 2. Professional level.
-This tutorial focuses on professional guidance and usually takes place in the last two years of the programme.
-It counsels students with respect to the elective programme options based on their motivation, academic report, professional prospects, etc. It gives participants advice regarding the type of internships to select.
+This tutorial focuses on professional guidance and usually takes place in the last two years of the program.
+It counsels students with respect to the free-choice program options based on their motivation, academic report, professional prospects, etc. It gives participants advice regarding the type of internships to select.